Git-Kyro/gitbook/book_sources/articles/english-kubernetes-explain.md

 and we want to say that we want to create, maybe, three replicas of that.
 So, going back to our manifest here.
-One thing we need to do is tell Kubernetes that we don't want a pod, we want template for a pod.
+One thing we need to do is tell Kubernetes that we don't want a pod, we want the template for a pod.
 So, we'll scratch that out,
 and we'll create a template for a pod .
 On top of that, we've got a few other things that we want.
 So, the number of replicas - let's say we want three.
 We've got a selector.
-So, we want to tell this deployment to manager any application deployed with that kind of name here.
+So, we want to tell this deployment to manage any application deployed with that kind of name here.
 We'll say match that selector here.
 Again, this is not entirely valid YAML -
 I just want give you an idea of the kind of artifacts that Kubernetes is looking for.